 Walking backwards, I watch her eyes dart around the hallway, as if she senses danger, but as soon as we reach the bedroom, she lets out a long slow breath and then launches at me, grabbing for my belt buckle.

 I hold her wrist and ask her to slow down, lavishing attention on her glorious neck.
 When I hear her whimper, I tell her she has nothing to fear.
 She seems to relax, allowing me to proceed without any resistance.

-I know I am going to hell for this, but it's going to be worth it.
+I'm sure I will go to hell for this, but heaven knows it will be worth it.